 Bean-to-bar, small batch, craft, artisan, micro-batch chocolate; whatever you call it, each one boils down to the same idea of a new way of making chocolate.

 Although some terms are older than others, all of them refer to a small-scale chocolate making movement.
-It began in earnest in the 1990’s and gained momentum around 2005-2007, and now counts itself as having as many thousands of small-scale chocolate makers all around the world.
-Do you know your local craft chocolate maker?
+It began in earnest in the 1990’s and gained momentum around 2005-2007, and now counts itself as having as many thousands of small chocolate makers all around the world.
+Do you know your local bean to bar chocolate maker?